attssystem/Dynamic-Matrix-Calculator/README.md

 ## Description

 We're trying to conceive a matrix calculator which is able to perform most of the operations you can apply on matrixes and between them.
-Moreover we build the whole program behing "command prompt" kind of interface.
+Moreover we build the whole program behind a "command prompt" kind of interface.

 ## UML Diagrams